By Jerry Curry, Staff Writer

 Daylight Savings Time is practiced in the United States and Canada.

-As Franklin is often quoted as saying, “Early to bed early to rise makes a man healthy, wealth, and wise.”
+No matter which time we're in, Franklin is often quoted as saying, “Early to bed early to rise makes a man healthy, wealth, and wise.”